iarsystems/iar-vsc-debug/docs/README.md

 **Edit Condition**

 Brings up an input field where you can edit the selected breakpoint.
+Choose between:

+* **Expression** : Specify an expression.
+The breakpoint triggers when the expression evaluates to true.

+* **Hit Count** : Specify the number of times that the breakpoint condition must be fulfilled before the breakpoint triggers for the first time.

+* **Log Message** : Specify a message to be sent to the log when the breakpoint triggers.

-Also available as a pen icon next to the name of the breakpoint.
+This command is also available as a pen icon next to the name of the breakpoint.

 **Remove Breakpoint**